gbattocletti/gbattocletti/README.md

 ### Hi there 👋
 Welcome to my GitHub.
 I am a Mechatronic Engineer with some background in automation, embedded systems and Artificial Intelligence.
 Here you can find some projects done during my university career, plus some side project I do with my friends.
-I am _not_ a programmer, so the code you find here isn't probably the most beautiful you have ever seen.
-But, for sure, it works!

 At the moment, most of my projects are under the shared profile @gbattocletti-riccardoUrb (https://github.com/gbattocletti-riccardoUrb).